ConnectedHumber/MQTT/DEVICE_MANAGER/README.md

 The first line enables the service to be restarted on boot and/or failure.
 You will be asked for the root password (the service runs as root so it can create the log files).
 The second line actually starts it.
 The third line gives a nice warm glow if it says it's running.

+# DEVICE CHECKER
+This program runs from cron and checks if a device has been sending data recently.
+If last_seen is 31 days, or more, old then the visible flag is set to 0.
+If the device later comes back on line visible is set to 1 so that the device can be made visible on the AQ Map.